christianprescott/assembly/README.md

 should be positioned so the Assembly is complete and each component is in the desired position.

-### `components: String[]`

-Names of objects to be added to the scene as Components.
-Will be separated from fixtures and have positions shuffled.
+Rigid bodies are determined from geometry bounding box.

 ### `fixtures: String[]`

 Names of objects to be added to the scene as Fixtures.
 Will maintain their position in the scene and relative to other fixtures.
 Can not be repositioned.

+Remaining objects will be added to the scene as Components.

 ### `links: String[][]`